camille-vanhoffelen/practical-data-scientist/prepwork/workstation_setup.md

 This course uses a few libraries that aren't installed with conda by default.
 The [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/getting-started/#navigator-starting-navigator) app allows us to manage our python environments and dependencies.

-⏩_If you are comfortable with the terminal, you can install course dependencies directly with `conda install folium spacy wordcloud -c conda-forge`, and skip to the Jupyter Notebooks section._
+⏩ _If you are comfortable with the terminal, you can install course dependencies directly with `conda install folium spacy wordcloud -c conda-forge`, and skip to the Jupyter Notebooks section._

-We first have to add the [conda-forge](https://conda-forge.org/) [channel](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html#what-is-a-conda-channel) to our conda install.
+We first have to add the [conda-forge](https://conda-forge.org/) [channel](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html#what-is-a-conda-channel) to our conda.

 * [Open the Anaconda-Navigator app](https://docs.anaconda.com/anaconda/navigator/getting-started/#navigator-starting-navigator) and select the `Environments` tab.
 * Under`Channels` -> `Add...`, enter `conda-forge`